raujimenez/Getting-Student-Emails-Script/README.md

 	 - `git clone https://github.com/raujimenez/Getting-Student-Emails-Script.git`
 	- Alternatively you can just download the zip
 - Once the files are downloaded go into the folder where you download the files
+- Open a terminal window in that directory
 - Run the python script:
 	-  Windows: `python email_generation.py`
 	- Linux/Mac: `python3 email_generation.py`